Lokelma Patient assistance program

 We may be able to help you to access Lokelma patient assistance in a variety of circumstances.
 This includes when your insurance company will not pay for your Lokelma medication or if you have a high copay or coinsurance responsibility.
 We may also be able to help you if you do not have insurance.
 Please apply online to find out more.

 The cost of Lokelma with insurance depends on the terms of your healthcare plan.
 To find out how much this is, your healthcare provider or pharmacist will be able to calculate your copay with your current insurance.

 Lokelma prices without insurance will vary depending on where you buy it and how much you buy.
 As a guide, Lokelma oral powder for reconstitution usually costs $280 for 5 g for 11 powders for reconstitution.
 With NiceRx you will pay a flat monthly fee of $49, regardless of the retail price of your medication.

 What is Lokelma?

-Lokelma is used for the treatment of hyperkalemia (high levels of potassium in the blood) in adults.
-Lokelma is not absorbed into your bloodstream and acts directly on the intestines.
+Lokelma is an FDA-approved medication manufactured by AstraZeneca.
+The FDA approval is supported by data from three double-blind, placebo-controlled trials and two open-label trials in adult patients with hyperkalemia.
+Lokelma is used for the treatment of hyperkalemia (high levels of potassium) in adults.
+Hyperkalemia is associated with cardiovascular, renal, and metabolic diseases.
+Lokelma is not absorbed into your bloodstream.
+It acts directly on the intestines.
 Lokelma has a delayed onset of action and should not be used for life-threatening hyperkalemia treatment in emergencies.

 Lokelma powder needs to be mixed with water before drinking.
 All of the powder from the packet needs to be used to make sure the correct dose is taken.
 The dose of Lokelma will need to be adjusted depending on your body serum levels.